Measuring Innovation to Drive Business Growth

 Within each of these categories, there are “input metrics” and “output metrics”.
 Input metrics are the investments, resources and behaviors that are necessary to drive results.
 Output metrics represent the desired results for the metric category.

 Procter & Gamble, for example, uses an organizational capability input metric focused on “the percentage of external sourcing of ideas and technology” as a way to drive its Connect and Develop strategy for open innovation.
-In 2000, 10% of the company’s R&D was outsourced – in 2006, 50% of all ideas and technology came from the outside.
+In 2000, 10% of the company’s R&D was outsourced – today, 50% of all ideas and technology come from the outside.

 Key Input & Output Metrics